 DIVING INTO THE SHALLOW END

-The advent of the swim season got us thinking about – what else? – liability.
+The possible advent of the swim season got me thinking about – what else? – liability.
 Nationally, there are about 800 spinal cord injuries a year from swimmers — mostly young people — diving into shallow water.
 The idea that you ought to check the depth of the water before diving in is a pellucid as Bahamian waters.
 Yet diving accident victims and their families often litigate the issue anyway.
 Today’s case is an interesting application of the “open and obvious” doctrine.

 The Koops, who were lakeside property owners, weren’t recreational users, because their property was open only to invited guests, not the public.
 So they had no immunity under Ohio’s recreational user statute.
 As invitees, their guests were owed ordinary care by the Koops – which included a warning of any dangers that weren’t open and obvious.
 When one guest ran across the dock and dove into 18-inch water — rendering himself a quadriplegic — he sued the Koops for negligence.
 The Court ruled that the danger was open and obvious.